Gaza – A Wound in the World…

 So, to recap, as of April 5th, just over thirty-three thousand people have been killed as a result of Israel’s offensive in Gaza, most of whom are women and children.
 These figures are sourced from the Hamas-controlled health ministry in the strip which the Israeli government does not accept is giving an accurate count but which is regarded as accurate by the UN.
 The Israeli motive in not accepting the death toll is of course self-evident, and makes their rejection of the offered figure appear cynically self-serving.

-This is in fact probably an undercount.
+This is probably an undercount.
 Thousands of bodies are likely buried under the rubble of Gaza’s destroyed buildings and it is not beyond the realm of possibility that the true death toll could end up approaching forty thousand people by the time this is all over.
 That would be nearly 2% of the pre-war population and is equivalent to four-fifths of the population of Lisburn.

-In fact, if you wish to wrap your head around numbers that are increasingly hard to fathom, simply picture eighty percent of everyone in Lisburn being dead to appreciate the scale of the carnage that has arrived in Gaza.
+If you wish to wrap your head around numbers that are increasingly hard to fathom, simply picture eighty percent of everyone in Lisburn being dead to appreciate the scale of the carnage that has arrived in Gaza.
 And if the numbers are now too great to be truly relatable, you don’t have to look hard to find some individual stories for whom the appellation ‘heart-rending’ isn’t strong enough.

 There is the story of the two boys who endured agonising surgeries in the United States to help correct serious birth defects that would otherwise have killed them, whose cheeky demeanor won the hearts of the medical team who desired nothing else but to give them a shot at a better life.